dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 amount of memory equal to the product of these two parameters, the computational cost on the order of the product of `hashFunctionMemoryPasses` times `hashFunctionMemoryLimitInBytes`.
 (The `hashFunctionMemoryPasses` field maps to the poorly-documented `opslimit` in `libsodium`.
-An examination of the `libsodium` source shows that opslimit is assigned to a parameter named `t_cost`, which in turn is assigned to `instance.passes` on line 56 of [argon2.c](https://github.com/jedisct1/libsodium/blob/7214dff083638604cd48e5c9ffc5704460192794/src/libsodium/crypto_pwhash/argon2/argon2.c).)
+An examination of the source shows that opslimit is assigned to a parameter named `t_cost`, which in turn is assigned to `instance.passes` on line 56 of [argon2.c](https://github.com/jedisct1/libsodium/blob/7214dff083638604cd48e5c9ffc5704460192794/src/libsodium/crypto_pwhash/argon2/argon2.c).)

-`BLAKE2b` and `SHA256` are single-iteration functions and so, when using them, the `hashFunctionMemoryLimitInBytes` and `hashFunctionMemoryPasses` fields must not be set.
+Since `BLAKE2b` is a single-iteration function, the `hashFunctionMemoryLimitInBytes` and `hashFunctionMemoryPasses` fields must not be set when it is used.

 ##### Hash defaults and recommendations

-The default hash function is `SHA256` as this library was designed for DiceKeys, which are random and drawn from such a large number of possible values (~2^196) to make `Scrypt` and `Argon2id` unnecessary.
+The default hash function is `BLAKE2b` as this library was designed for DiceKeys, which are random and drawn from such a large number of possible values (~2^196) to make `Argon2id` unnecessary.
 This default ensures that keys can be re-derived cheaply on just about any hardware platform.

-Applications that need a more expensive key derivation to protect against brute-forcing of the derivation algorithm will want to use `Scrypt` if _and only if_ keys will _always_ be derived on hardware where no untrusted code will run during the derivation process.
+Applications that need a more expensive key derivation to protect against brute-forcing of the derivation algorithm will want to use `Argon2id`.
-If keys may sometimes be derived on hardware shared with untrusted code, even if that code is sandboxed, we recommend using `Argon2id`.

-We purposely chose _not_ to support multiple iterations of `BLAKE2b` or `SHA256` via the `hashFunctionMemoryPasses` field, as applications that want to increase the cost of key derivation to prevent brute forcing should use `Argon2id` or `Scrypt`.
+We purposely chose _not_ to support multiple iterations of `BLAKE2b` via the `hashFunctionMemoryPasses` field, as applications that want to increase the cost of key derivation to prevent brute forcing should use `Argon2id`.

-##### Preimage construction

-The input, or `preimage`, to the key derivation function is the concatenation of
-- the seed (UTF8 encoded if no encoding to a binary array is specified)),
-- a null-termination character ('\0') for the seed,
-- the type (`Symmetric`, `Public`, `Signing`, or `Secret`) of the key being derived, UTF8 encoded and not null terminated, and
-- the derivation options JSON string, UTF8 encoded and not null terminated.

-Including the `type` of the key (or secret) being derived in the preimage may seem unnecessary, since there is a `type` field in the JSON format.
-It is important to include the type of the key or secret actually being derived because the `type` field is optional in the JSON format.
-If we were not to include it, two keys of different types derived from the same JSON specification could have the same preimage.

 ### DiceKeys Hardware Fields